Protecting employees & customers during coronavirus

 Wearing masks and temperature checks at work

-Safe Work Australia has information about what employers can do under the model workplace health and safety laws, including if and when they can:
+Visit the Safe Work Australia website for information about what employers can do under the model workplace health and safety laws, including if and when they can:

 - direct workers to wear, or not wear, a mask at work